jjackson19862017/popworld3/readme.md

 - Finished watching the videos and doing the code, lets see if my on the fly modifications work.

-## Things to do

-### Backend

-- Search for
-    Characters
-    Series
-    Price

-- Payment for Auctions

-- Payment for Buy Now Items - Completed

-- Only Showing Open Auctions

-### Frontend

-- Html for all the site
-- Css
-- JS

-### Deployment

-- Heroku
-- Travis

-### Testing

-- Testing

 - Added the ability to pay on my bid.html

 - Cant get my bids to talk to my payment properly, might have to go back and start again.